 Native of Summerville, S.C., joins Boldon from Youngstown State

-She is coming off an impressive 23-10 season with the Penguins which saw them earn a first-round win at Indiana State in the WNIT.
-She helped coach one of Youngstown State's best seasons in 15 years alongside Boldon, Jackson, and Schrader.
+She is coming off an impressive 23-10 season with the Penguins which saw them earn a first-round win at Indiana State in the Women's National Invitation Tournament (WNIT).
+She helped coach one of Youngstown State's best seasons in 15 years alongside Boldon, Tavares Jackson and Kate Bruce.

-"I'm really excited about this," Mary Perry Evans said.
+"I'm really excited about this," said Evans.
 "I'm really excited to still be a part of this staff.
 We had a really great year last season and had a good time with each other.
 It's very exciting for us to be here.
 I know a lot about Ohio and about how we're part of a great conference in the MAC.
 I'm looking forward to see what we can do here."

-Immediately prior to her five-year stint at Georgia Southern, Evans spent the 2005-06 and 2006-07 seasons at Division II USC Aiken in South Carolina.
-As the Pacers' recruiting coordinator, she helped the program to a 33-26 record from 2005-2007, including a 20-win campaign that led to the program's first Peach Belt Conference North Division title in five years.
-Evans coached the nation's second-best 3-point shooter at 47.5 percent in Meredith Legg.
+Prior to her five-year stint at Georgia Southern, Evans spent the 2005-06 and 2006-07 seasons at Division II USC Aiken in South Carolina.
+As the Pacers' recruiting coordinator, she helped the program to a 33-26 record from 2005-07, including a 20-win campaign that led to the program's first Peach Belt Conference North Division title in five years.
+Evans coached the nation's second-best three-point shooter at 47.5 percent in Meredith Legg.
 Additionally, point guard Mindy Allee was an Honorable Mention All-America pick in 2006-07.

 Evans got her start in coaching at Adams State College, a Division II school in Colorado, in 2000-01.